 If you’re looking for a little more activity, take a catamaran out to shore and swim with leatherback turtles in the ocean, or schedule a snorkeling session through a sunken shipwreck.
-Of course, no one will judge you if you choose to simply enjoy a rum punch while lounging on one of Bridgetown’s beautiful beaches, either.
+Of course, no one will judge you if you choose to simply enjoy a rum punch while lounging on one of the Caribbean’s best beaches.

 The lush green landscape of St. Lucia is distinguished by the Pitons, two impressive volcanic peaks that provide a dramatic backdrop for the entire island.
 If you visit Castries, the island’s capital, you’ll find plenty of outdoor adventures to enjoy, like hiking the Piton mountains or driving by an active volcano.

 If you’re seeking a little more R&R, spend a day relaxing at the luxurious Sugar Beach or take a mud bath at Sulphur Springs, where all of your worries will melt away in one of their therapeutic sulfuric pools.
 Take the kids to Splash Island, where there are plenty of slides and fun water attractions to keep them busy.

 You’ll know you’re in Grenada the second you step foot on the island and take a whiff of its scented air.
 Nicknamed “Spice Island,” Grenada’s major exports include aromatic cloves, ginger, and cocoa, which you can enjoy and learn more about during a spice tour in St. George’s, the island’s major port city.